 Considerations Affecting Certain of the Provisions of the General Assembly Resolution on the "Future Government of Palestine": Establishment by the Commission of the Frontiers of the Arab and Jewish States and the City of Jerusalem.
-(Working Paper Prepared by the Secretariat).

-1. The plan adopted by the Assembly contains, besides a detailed description, of the boundaries of the Arab and the Jewish States, the following provision respecting the boundaries (Paragraph A-3 of Part I)
+1. The plan adopted by the Assembly contains, besides a detailed description of the boundaries of the Arab and the Jewish States, the following provision respecting the boundaries (Paragraph A-3 of Part I):